 What is the difference between the scholarships in your database and those listed on other sites?

 Whereas many sites rent an outdated list of scholarships with little information, our database contains scholarships submitted by the providers themselves.
 At Scholarships.com, we create and foster a relationship with the providers of scholarships listed in our database and offer them the ability to manage their listings with free online access.
 We update and add scholarships to our database regularly and review them, checking for errors and soliciting updated information when necessary.
 If a scholarship is discontinued, we are typically notified by the scholarship provider, in which case we respond promptly.
 Our methods ensure the best experience for all involved and an accurate database of scholarships with the most current information possible.

 How can I be sure that the scholarship offers listed on Scholarships.com are not scams?

-Scholarships.com’s staff reviews and approves each scholarship offer submitted to our database.
+Scholarships.com’s expert staff reviews and approves each scholarship offer submitted to our database.
 Many steps are employed to make sure the more insincere offers are not posted.
 The URL of each scholarship is investigated, and we never allow a scholarship to be listed in our database unless we are confident the award is legitimate.
 If it is discovered that an award in our database is of a questionable origin or intent, we immediately deactivate that listing until we are able to confirm its legitimacy.
 If this cannot be confirmed, the award is permanently removed from the database.
 Similarly, we do not accept scholarships that require an application fee or charge or any sort.